dolwijit13/spacely-property-importer/README.md

 bundle exec rspec
 ```

+## Continuous Integration

+This project uses GitHub Actions for automated testing and code quality checks.
+The CI pipeline runs on:
+- Every push to any branch
+- Every pull request targeting the `main` branch

+### CI Pipeline Features:
+- **Automated Testing**: Runs the full RSpec test suite
+- **Code Linting**: Executes RuboCop for code style and quality checks

+The workflow file is located at `.github/workflows/rubyonrails.yml` and ensures code quality and functionality before merging changes.

 ## Future Improvements

 The following enhancements are planned to improve the application's functionality and user experience: